matr-builder/matr/README.md

 ## Targets

-Any exported function that is `func(context.Context) (context.Context, error)` is considered a matr target.
+Any exported function that is `func(context.Context) error` is considered a matr target.
 If the function returns an error it will print to stdout and cause the matrfile to exit with an exit with a non 0 exit code.

 Comments on the target function will become documentation accessible by running